 Deborah Ward, Ph.D., R.N., F.A.A.N.

-Deborah Ward is associate dean for academics for the Betty Irene Moore School of Nursing at UC Davis.
+Theresa Harvath is executive associate dean for the Betty Irene Moore School of Nursing at UC Davis.
 In that role, she oversees the education and community engagement missions of the School of Nursing and closely coordinates with the school’s leadership to transform health care through nursing education and research.
 She collaborates with the Nursing Science and Health-Care Leadership Graduate Group to create curricula, connects with community partners to design outreach programs and leads faculty development.